 Each year AAU clubs also have the ability to suggest changes to the program.
 These changes are submitted and voted on at the annual meetings of the district sport committee (for which there must be a quorum).
+To have voting privileges at the annual meeting, a club must have a minimum of 5 members.
 Those changes agreed to at the District level are then submitted to the Technical Rules Committee (TRC) for their consideration.
 Rules and/or policy changes that pass that body become part of the next year's hand book pending ratification by the entire National Sport Committee at their next meeting.

-It has always been the policy of the AAU Taekwondo Program to consider changes the World Taekwondo Federation (WTF) makes to their competition rules.
-Those WTF rules and competition requirements are mandated to the National Governing Bodies of Taekwondo when conducting WTF licensed events.
-The AAU has the luxury to consider whether to accept or reject WTF changes.
-Each WTF change is considered independently with consideration to the benefit for the athlete and the competition experience.
+It has always been the policy of the AAU Taekwondo Program to consider changes the World Taekwondo (WT) makes to their competition rules.
+Those WT rules and competition requirements are mandated to the National Governing Bodies of Taekwondo when conducting WT licensed events.
+The AAU has the luxury to consider whether to accept or reject WT changes.
+Each WT change is considered independently with consideration to the benefit for the athlete and the competition experience.